 Typical computer vision applications dealing with image classification require the prediction of a single label corresponding to an input image.
 For biomedical images, the task is more complex as localized areas containing diseases or abnormalities have to be pinpointed, their boundaries marked accurately and proper segmentation of input images required.

-Accurate labelling of medical images requires skilled and trained professionals.
+Accurate labeling of medical images requires skilled and trained professionals.
 This is unlike the general datasets like ImageNet, widely available and used by the computer vision community.
-Images constituting ImageNet can be labelled manually by a layperson making it easy to add more high quality labelled data points to the existing dataset.
-However, when it comes to biomedical images, there is very little accurately labelled data available, making it difficult to train deep learning models.
+Images constituting ImageNet can be labeled manually by a layperson making it easy to add more high quality labeled data points to the existing dataset.
+However, when it comes to biomedical images, there is very little accurately labeled data available, making it difficult to train deep learning models.
 For different specialized fields of medicine, there is a limited choice of professionals who can accurately label them.

 Biomedical images can be derived from a variety of sources like ultrasound, CT scan, MRI scan etc. Each mode of image acquisition and the information it conveys is different.
 Images derived from different sources may require an extra layer of preprocessing which would be specialized to its source.

 Deep learning for biomedical image analysis and specialized medicine

 Deep learning architectures are the focus of attention these days due to their proven ability to solve a variety of complex tasks.
 Originating from traditional neural networks, deep learning architectures coupled with present-day high computational power and a large number of neuron processing units arranged in several layers, have demonstrated superior performance over humans for many tasks.